Princely state: Princely status and titles

 More prestigious Hindu rulers (mostly existing before the Mughal Empire, or having split from such old states) often used the title "Raja", or a variant such as Raje, Rai, Rana, Babu, Rao, Rawat, or Rawal.
-Also in this 'class' were several Thakurs or Thai ores and a few particular titles, such as Sardar, Mankari, Deshmukh, Sar Desai, Istamuradar, Saranjamdar, Raja Inamdar, etc. The most prestigious Hindu rulers usually had the prefix "maha-" ("great", compare for example "grand duke") in their titles, as in Maharaja, Maharana, Maharao, etc. This was used in many princely states including Nagpur, Kolhapur, Gwalior, Baroda, Mewar, Travancore and Cochin.
+Also in this 'class' were several Thakurs or Tagore and a few particular titles, such as Sardar, Mankari, Deshmukh, Sar Desai, Istamuradar, Saranjamdar, Raja Inamdar, etc. The most prestigious Hindu rulers usually had the prefix "maha-" ("great", compare for example "grand duke") in their titles, as in Maharaja, Maharana, Maharao, etc. This was used in many princely states including Nagpur, Kolhapur, Gwalior, Baroda, Mewar, Travancore and Cochin.
 The state of Travancore also had queens regent styled Maharani, applied only to the sister of the ruler in Kerala.

 Muslim rulers almost all used the title "Nawab" (the Arabic honorific of naib, "deputy") originally used by Mughal governors, who became de facto autonomous with the decline of the Mughal Empire, with the prominent exceptions of the Nizam of Hyderabad & Berar, the Wali/Khan of Kalat and the Wali of Swat.

 Other less usual titles included Darbar Sahib, Dewan, Jam, Mehtar (unique to Chitral) and Mir (from Emir).

 The Sikh princes concentrated at Punjab usually adopted titles when attaining princely rank.
 A title at a level of Maharaja was used.

 There were also compound titles, such as (Maha)rajadhiraj, Raj-i-rajgan, often relics from an elaborate system of hierarchical titles under the Mughal emperors.
 For example, the addition of the adjective Bahadur (from Persian, literally meaning "brave") raised the status of the titleholder one level.

 Furthermore, most dynasties used a variety of additional titles such as Varma in South India.
 This should not be confused with various titles and suffixes not specific to princes but used by entire (sub)castes.
 This is almost analogous to Singh title in North India.

 Precedence and prestige

-The actual importance of a princely state could not be read from the title of its ruler, which was usually granted (or at least recognized) as a favor, often in recognition for loyalty and services rendered to the British Raj.
+The actual importance of a princely state could not be read from the title of its ruler, which was usually granted (or at least recognized) as a favour, often in recognition for loyalty and services rendered to the British Raj.
 Although some titles were raised once or even repeatedly, there was no automatic updating when a state gained or lost real power.
 Princely titles were even awarded to holders of domains (mainly jagirs) and even taluqdars and zamindars, which were not states at all.
 Most of the zamindars who held princely titles were in fact erstwhile princely and royal states reduced to becoming zamindars by the British East India Company.
 Various sources give significantly different numbers of states and domains of the various types.
 Even in general, the definitions of titles and domains are clearly not well-established.